lblod/form-content-service/README.md

 - To connect a field/section to a section of the owning form, use `ext:extendsGroup` instead of `sh:group`.
 - If you want to introduce a new section in your extension, still use `sh:group`.
-- Use `ext:extendsForm` to connect to the owning form by specifying its URI.
+- Use `ext:extendsForm` to connect to the URI of the form being extended.

 An extension (type: `form:Extension`) is represented by